 About Academic Web Pages

-Meanwhile lets just say that we are proud Academic Web Pages contributed a whooping 24 entries.
+But we are proud to say that Academic Web Pages contributed 24 entries already.

 Bhuiyan, T. H., Nandi, A. K., Medal, H., and Halappanavar, M. (2017) Risk-averse bi-level Stochastic Network interdiction model for Cyber-security.
 Technical report, Mississippi State University, Starkville, MS.